 Where actual costs are not available at the time of establishment of the financial statements, the closest possible estimate can be declared as actual if this is in conformity with the accounting principles of the beneficiary.
 This must be mentioned in the financial statement.
 Any necessary adjustments to these claims must be reported in the financial statement for the subsequent reporting period.
-For the last period the costs should be submitted based on the information available at the moment of preparing the financial statement.
 Any adjustment requires the submission of a supplementary Form C for the period, where the details of that adjustment will appear.
-Together with the new Form C, the justification and details for the adjustment must be presented by the beneficiary in the Periodic Management Report.
+Together with the new Form C, the justification and details for the adjustment must be presented by the beneficiary in the Periodic Management Report (in the Use of Resources).